 The NSC Safety Congress & Expo is the world’s largest annual safety event.
 For more than 100 years safety health and environmental professionals have turned to the NSC Safety Congress & Expo for industry-leading products and technology, education and networking.
-We invite you to contribute to the professional development of safety leaders and submit a proposal to speak at the 2023 NSC Safety Congress & Expo in New Orleans.
+We invite you to contribute to the professional development of safety leaders and submit a proposal to speak at the 2024 NSC Safety Congress & Expo in Orlando, September 13-19, 2024.

 Preference in Technical Sessions is given to:

-- Describe or outline a specific case study or successful project from the industry
+- A specific case study or successful project from the industry

 - Provide information and/or guidance that is evidence-based

 - Illustrate the use of technology to mitigate specific risks

 - Speak to a professional or senior-level audience

 - Pertain to the development of leadership and soft skill competencies for safety practitioners and professionals

 - Share a personal story

 Seminars are one to multi-day courses that require a separate fee for registered attendees.
 The seminars provide hands-on, in-depth knowledge-building career-advancing opportunities and must be delivered in a classroom-style format.
 Contact time for each instruction day should be the equivalent of 6.5 hours.
 If you are chosen to conduct a Professional Development Seminar the instructor will be paid speaker expenses to be outlined in a contract once selected.